Please click here to share your news. Have a photo to share? Send it our way!

 Jennifer Kottler (MDiv ’03) has founded SEED (Spiritual Energy Engagement and Direction) to provide professional life and leadership coaching services to individuals, organizations, and faith communities who are seeking to transform the way they are working.

-Alan Verskin (AM'04) published Oppressed in the Land?
+Alan Verskin (MA'04) published Oppressed in the Land?
 Fatwas on Muslims Living under Non-Muslim Rule from the Middle Ages to the Present (Princeton: Markus Wiener Publishers, 2013).
 The book showcases diverse reflections by major Muslim thinkers on the political, social, and theological ramifications of living in countries with non-Muslim governments.
 Verskin is assistant professor of Islamic and Mediterranean Studies at the University of Rhode Island.

 Sandhya Jha (MDiv’05) is now Director of the Oakland Peace Center and Director of Interfaith Programs for the East Bay Housing Organization in Oakland, CA.